medic/medic-docs/development/transitions.md

   the `change.doc` reference (copying is discouraged). `db` and `audit` are handles to let you query those DBs.
 More about `callback` below.

+* It is not necessary for an individual transition to save the changes to `change.doc` to the db: the doc will be saved once, after all the transitions have edited it.
-* If they save the document provided at `change.doc` it takes responsibility for saving the document and re-attaching the newly saved document (with new seq etc) at `change.doc`
+If an individual transition saves the document provided at `change.doc`, it takes responsibility re-attaching the newly saved document (with new seq etc) at `change.doc`

 * guarantees the consistency of a document.

 * runs serially and in any order.
 A transition is free to make async calls but the next transition will only run after the previous transitions's callback